OlegUtusikov/linear_regression_spark/README.md

 # Homework of Big Data ML course.

-### Distributed linear regression using Spark and Brizzy.
+### Distributed linear regression using Spark and Breeze.